Drought: A media resource guide

 Decision makers across the country and around the world — from emergency managers to the agricultural community — use data from NOAA’s global satellites to help predict and respond to dangerous drought conditions.
 Satellites also provide extensive data about soil moisture and vegetation health, which can be precursors to fire risk.

-According to the Intergovernmental Panel on Climate Change’s 2021 report on the physical science basis of climate change (supported by NOAA science), human-caused climate change has likely increased the chance of compound extreme events since the 1950s, which are multiple extreme events occurring simultaneously or successively and/or underlying conditions that amplify extreme event(s) — often leaving little time for systems to recover.
+According to the Intergovernmental Panel on Climate Change’s 2021 report on the physical science basis of climate change (supported by NOAA science), human-caused climate change has likely increased the chance of compound extreme events since the 1950s.
+Compound climate hazards can overwhelm adaptive capacity and substantially increase damage.
 One such example is the increasing frequency of concurrent heatwaves and drought on the global scale.

 IPCC scientists have high confidence that a warmer climate will intensify very dry weather, but the location and frequency of drought events depends on projected changes in regional atmospheric circulation, including tropical storms and large low pressure storms in the mid-latitudes.